MegaMinxCoding/Simple_Flutter_Tutorial/README.md

 There are two important files:

-- `main.dart` display the simple view widgets on screen
+- `lib/main.dart` display the simple view widgets on screen
-- `task.dart` handle the logic part of the caluclator app
+- `lib/aufgabe.dart` handle the logical part of the caluclator app